Enter your search query here. You can use keywords or phrases to find content.

 Step 5: Every little bit saved counts

 We understand that right now the high cost of living can make it hard to save.
 But every little bit really does count.
-And though it may take a bit longer to reach your goals, don’t be discouraged.
+Making a small change – like cutting out that extra coffee every week and adding it to your super savings can make a big difference over time.
 Getting into the habit of saving can help it to become second nature.